jianxunbak/Assignment-3.14/quiz.md

 - D: None of the above
 ---

-### Q7: What annotation states that a class will contain the functions for database queries?
+### Q7: The directory should be the one where the pom.xml is located when running the command ./mvnw test
-- A: Query
+- A: True
-- B: DatabaseFunctions
+- B: False
-- C: Repository
-- D: None of the above
 ---

 ### Q8: What is the dependency used to create and execute tests?